MoSCoW or Kano Models – how do you prioritize?

-This is a problem that Agile project managers are very familiar with.
+The problem is one that Agile project managers are very familiar with.
 When delivering within fixed iterations to high standards of quality, the only thing you can flex is the scope.
-One of the most popular methods of prioritizing scope (or stories) is a technique called MoSCoW that was developed by a man called Dai Clegg and later adopted by DSDM.
+One of the most popular methods of prioritizing scope (or stories) is a technique called MoSCoW that was developed by Dai Clegg and later adopted by DSDM.

-The MoSCoW method assets that all requirements are important, but they should be ordered to deliver the greatest and most immediate business benefits early.
-Requirements are sorted into one of four categories: Must have, Should have, Could have and Won't have.
-Teams will set out to deliver the Must, Should and Could requirements, but the Could and Should requirements are first to be descoped if the timeline is at risk.
+The MoSCoW method assets that all requirements are essential, but they should be ordered to deliver the most significant and most immediate business benefits early.
+Requirements are sorted into one of four categories: Must have, Should have, Could have, and Won’t have.
+Teams will set out to deliver the Must, Should, and Could requirements, but the Could and Should requirements are first to be descoped if the timeline is at risk.

 The Categories are defined as follows:

-Must Have Requirements labeled as Must have are critical to the current delivery timebox in order for it to be a success.
-If even one Must have requirement is not included, the project delivery should be considered a failure (note: requirements can be downgraded from Must.
+Must-Have Requirements labeled as Must-Have are critical to the current delivery timebox for it to be a success.
+If even one Must-Have requirement is not included, the project delivery should be considered a failure (note: requirements can be downgraded from Must.

-Should Have Requirements labeled as Should have are important but not necessary for delivery in the current delivery timebox.
-While Should have requirements can be as important as Must haves, they are often not as time-critical or there may be another way to satisfy the requirement, so that it can be held back until a future delivery timebox, or a later project.
+Should-Have Requirements labeled as Should-Have are important but not necessary for delivery in the current delivery timebox.
+While Should-Have requirements can be as important as Must-Haves, they are often not as time-critical.
+For example, there may be another way to satisfy the needs of the customer, so that work be held back until a future delivery timebox or a later project.

-Could have Requirements labeled as Could have are desirable but not necessary, and could improve user experience or customer satisfaction for little development cost.
+Could-Have Requirements labeled as Could-Have are desirable but not necessary and could improve the user experience or customer satisfaction for a little development cost.
 These will typically be included if time or budget permits.

 The problem with MoSCoW

 The problem with this prioritization approach lies not with the method itself, but with its application.
-Imagine a scenario where your team have a backlog of requirements that the sales and marketing team would like a product team to invest in.
-These types of request are typically backed by a sense of urgency and promises of high value sales/conversions.
-Based on our MoSCoW ranking system we would categorise these based on their ability to deliver great and immediate business benefits and would therefore categorize them as 'Must Have'.
+Imagine a scenario where your team has a backlog of requirements that the sales and marketing team would like a product team to invest in.
+These types of requests are typically backed by a sense of urgency and promises of high-value sales/conversions.
+Based on our MoSCoW ranking system, we would categorize these based on their ability to deliver tremendous and immediate business benefits and would, therefore, classify them as ‘Must-Have.’
 Other items are descoped, or recategorized to compensate.
-The danger with this approach is that it is typically the exciting and new requirements that end up making the cut, whilst anything that can be put off, ends up being deferred indefinitely.
-A common pattern is for work such as refactoring, maintenance and efficiency improvements being put off, in favor of new features.
+The danger with this approach is that it is typically the exciting and new requirements that end up making the cut, while anything that can be put off ends up being deferred indefinitely.
+A typical pattern is for work such as refactoring, maintenance, and efficiency improvements shelved in favor of new features.